 Table of Contents

 Part I. The Foundations of your journey towards understanding and change; 1.
-Important things for you to think about as a foundation to your self-exploration; 2.
+Important things to think about as a foundation to your self-exploration; 2.
 You are worth it; 3.
 Overeating and Overweight – What do they mean?; 4.
 The psychological reasons for unhurried weight loss; 5.
 How might you sabotage your journey to weight loss?; 6.
 You are not alone; Part II: Your unique psychological journey towards understanding and weight loss; 7.
-Looking at your ways of being and doing: The Parent Adult and Child in you; 8.
+Looking at your ways of being and doing: The Parent, Adult and Child in you; 8.
 Further focus on how your Child self can influence your eating and weight; 9.
-Psychological Hungers.
-Are you hungry for food or is it something else?; 10.
+Psychological Hungers - Are you hungry for food or is it something else?; 10.
 What your body size might mean to you; 11.
 Reconnecting with the body self; 12.
-The Food distancing Technique; 13.
+The food distancing technique; 13.
 The Power you give to food; 14.
-The place of body movement in your journey; 15.
+The place of body and movement in your journey; 15.
 Recapping, encouragement and concluding thoughts.

 Kathy Leach is a training and supervising Transactional Analysis Psychotherapist, who has specialized in working with overweight issues in various capacities since 1980.
-Initially teaching an holistic approach to weight management and self-care and subsequently training as a psychotherapist researching this area of concern, she has remarkable insight into weight related challenges.
+Initially teaching a holistic approach to weight management and self-care and subsequently training as a psychotherapist researching this area of concern, she has remarkable insight into weight-related challenges.

 As a surgeon who has worked with patients suffering from overeating and with an interest in the neurology and mental processing of emotion, I was very pleased to read this book.
 It is well researched and academically rigorous yet accessible to the public.
 It is equally valuable to the student and practitioner.
 What distinguishes this work from numerous others is the empathetic treatment given to this difficult subject, only possible by an experienced and sensitive therapist.
 The author is clearly completely in command of her subject and she reflects a deep knowledge of all the psychological swerves that lead to loss of nutritional control.
 The solutions are sympathetically and persuasively explained and aimed at permanence.
 I recommend this book as a valuable addition to the literature of disordered eating.